Do I need an architect?

 - If you have a very clear idea of what you want, or a builder whose judgement and vision you trust, then an architect is less necessary

 - If you don’t know what you want, then an architect can help give you ideas

 - If you don’t trust builders, or are busy or inexperienced, an architect can help you keep an informed eye on the builders and make sure the project stays on tract

 - An architect can also be very helpful in managing the whole process.
 If you need planning permission (or even think you might), then an architect can be invaluable in successfully navigating the local planning authority.
-A planning consultant may be an alternative to consider.
+A planning consultant or a structural engineer can also help.

 What are the advantages of having an architect?

 - If you engage an architect, you will pretty much always end up with a better end product

 - Architects are highly trained and are especially good as seeing the “big picture” – in making the best of the space you have, in getting interesting designs, in ensuring the light is right, the feel is good, and that the house works.

 - Architects are usually good at ensuring the work is professionally done – that it meets the requirements of building control, that you have a structural engineer if you need one.